Kilt, Holyrood tartan

 How about predudice?

 That you must be gay, a crossdresser, a transvestite or otherwise somehow queer?
 For wearing a kilt?
 Neglect those people.
-They are not worth giving any thoughts at all.
+They are in a league not worth giving any thoughts at all.
 Besides, time is with you.
 The world is becoming more and more tolerant.
 It is ok to be gay, and it is becoming ok for men (and women) to be gender-fluid, androgynous and transgender.
-The fact that these groups in most parts of the civilized world are being fully accepted, means that it is no problem for a man to wear a kilt.
+The fact that these groups in most parts of the civilized world are being fully accepted, means that it is no problem for a man to wear a kilt - or a skirt or a dress.
+Of course, some men in kilts are gay, but so what?
+Most gay men are wearing trousers.
+And hardly any crossdresser should ever think of wearing a manly garment like a kilt.

 How do you start wearing a kilt in public?